spotlightpa/poor-richard/content/about/about-jobs.md

 linktitle = "Jobs"
 url = "/about/jobs/"
 +++
-Spotlight PA currently has two job openings:
+Spotlight PA currently has one job openings:

 - - -